-Load and Unload Orders with Barcode Scanner to Complete Routes
+Load And Unload Orders – Use Barcode Label Scanner To Complete Routes

 Route4Me’s iPhone Route Planner app provides seamless continuity throughout the entire multi-stop route planning and optimization, as well as route navigation and completion process.
 In this guide, you can learn how to load and unload orders on routes as a delivery driver.
 Specifically, how to use Route4Me’s Barcode Scanner to scan and load orders on the route, start and navigate the route, unload orders, collect proof of delivery, and more.